The Center for Cultural Diplomacy Studies

 Enrolments to the Program are possible towards the fall, winter and spring semesters’ start each year.
 To learn about the possible Start Dates » of the program for the academic year 2020-21, please click HERE.

 Professional Development Program »The Professional Development Program was created and developed in order to equip students with the relevant skill sets, knowledge, professional experience and professional relationships, so that they will be able to acquire a job immediately upon completion of the degree.
 One of the main goals of the Professional Development program is to enable students to acquire job opportunities and develop their careers in institutions such as the UN, EU, African Union, national governments, national parliaments, international corporations and international NGOs.
 (More)

-The program follows the conventional university structure of a one year academic program divided into two study semesters, where Students are offered facultative courses to accompany mandatory courses, a professional development experience and the final thesis to be submitted after the 3rd semester, which is dedicated to the Thesis writing.
+The program follows the conventional university structure of 3 Semesters: one year academic program divided into two study semesters, where Students are offered facultative courses to accompany mandatory courses, a professional development experience and the final thesis to be submitted after the 3rd semester, which is dedicated to the Thesis writing.

 The main priority of the curriculum for the first semester is to provide students with a solid foundation and understanding of the history and contemporary practice of Cultural Diplomacy, as well as future applications of the field.

 Mandatory Courses for Semester One are: